anfibiacreativa/componentizejs-test/readme.md

  - hello/imports/streams.d.ts          0.58 KiB
  - hello/imports/wall-clock.d.ts
 ```
-Thos have been saved to a new folder in your project called `hello`.
+Those have been saved to a new folder in your project called `hello`.

 Now you can use the REPL to run the following command: